regebro/die-git-die/README.md

 which also boggles the mind.
 Pull has an "--all" parameter, which seems to make no discernable difference.

-It is in any case completely obvious that pull and push, by default should pull and push the same branches.
+It is in any case completely obvious that pull and push by default should pull and push the same branches.
 All other behavior is just confusing and will cause problems.